KD08GG/ArtificialVisual-Plates/README.md

 1. **Plate format**: The system is optimized for Mexican plates with AAA-999-A format.
 Other formats require adjustments to regular expressions.

 2. **Lighting conditions**: Although robust, the system may have difficulties with:
-   - Severe underexposure (very dark plates)
+   - Severe underexposure (dark plates)
-   - Overexposure with intense reflections
+   - Overexposure with reflections
    - Partial shadows on the plate

 3. **Capture angle**: Best performance with frontal plates.
 Angles greater than 45° may reduce accuracy.